shuspieler/vsomeip-with-CANoe/documentation/vsomeipConfiguration.md

 ```
 </details>

-## Network
+## 4. Network

 - **network** (optional) - Network identifier used to support multiple routing managers on one host.
-This setting changes the name of the unix domain sockets in `/tmp/`.
-The default value is `vsomeip`, meaning the unix domain sockets will be named `/tmp/vsomeip-$CLIENTID`
+This setting changes the name of the shared memory segment in `/dev/shm` and the name of the unix domain sockets in `/tmp/`.
+The default value is `vsomeip`, meaning the shared memory will be named `/dev/shm/vsomeip` and the unix domain sockets will be named `/tmp/vsomeip-$CLIENTID`
 - **diagnosis** - The diagnosis address (byte) that will be used to build client identifiers.
 The diagnosis address is assigned to the most significant byte in all client identifiers if not specified otherwise (for example through a predefined client ID).
 The default value is `0x01`.
 - **diagnosis_mask** - The diagnosis mask (2 byte) is used to control the maximum amount of allowed concurrent vsomeip clients on an ECU and the start value of the client IDs.